Retention Ponds: [Everything You Need to Know About]

 There are no particular restrictions on the maximum drainage area for retention ponds, though 3-7% of the upstream catchment area is normally required for the pond (CIRIA, 2007).

 Larger retention ponds (volumes more than 25,000 m3) necessitate extensive impoundment and may be subject to additional inspection and structural restrictions.

-What are the considerations of designing a retention pond?
+What are the considerations for designing a retention pond?